 If you have low self-esteem, focusing on your negative features and attributes becomes second nature.
-British mental health charity Mind explains that ‘you may focus on what you feel are your weaknesses, and mistakes that you have made.’
+Low self esteem can originate from a dull routine, in which nothing particularly interesting happens.
 When this is the norm, it may feel strange to switch your habits around, but try writing down or shouting out five great things about yourself each day.
 It may seem silly or embarrassing but it should help you realize you have a lot more going for you than you first thought.

 Have a social media detox